All Episodes

 It's all he needs.

-51%, and in the process of trying to clean his state up, here comes the Democrats in Obama and six Republicans.
+And in the process of trying to clean his state up, here comes the Democrats and Obama and six Republicans.

-Despite all of these unfunded pension and health care benefits, the taxpayers are gonna one to have to one day have to deal with the public sector.
+Despite all of these unfunded pension and health care benefits, the taxpayers are going to have to one day have to deal with in the public sector.

-Now they are going to expand, impose actually on uh on states and municipalities that have not permitted their civil service public employees to unionize.
+Now they are going to expand, impose actually on states and municipalities that have not permitted their civil service public employees to unionize.

-They're gonna they're gonna demand that they unionize them.
+They're going to demand that they unionize them.

 Just demand it.